-RB: I don't know, I done forget if it ... if they the Turners or whoever they ... whatever they last name...
+RB: I don't know, I done forget if it ...if they the Turners or whoever they ... whatever they last name...
 But you'll see the big old sign when you get done there, when you turn.
-And um, cause this had been a long long time.
-You know my granddaddy done died and you know,
+Cause this had been a long long time.
+You know my granddaddy done died...